jqjacq/jqjacq/README.md

  <h3 align="center"> A Self-Taught Front-End Developer from NYC. </h3>

 - 🌱   I'm currently learning Python for prompt engineering and continually expanding my knowledge of React & JavaScript. <br>
-I will be learning React Native, Jest, Axios, Redux, and Figma.
+I will be learning React Native, Jest, Axios, Redux, and Figma. 👩‍💻
 - 🎉 Open to job opportunities.
-- 💬 Talk to me about traveling and food!
+- 💬 Talk to me about traveling and food! ✈️🌏
-- 💖 I love tea 🧋, coffee ☕, chocolate 🍫, fruits 🍉, and being near water 🌊.
+- 💖 I love tea, coffee, chocolate, fruits, and being near water. 🧋☕🍫🍉🌊
-- 😄 Some of my hobbies are swimming 🏊, hiking 🚶‍, biking 🚴‍♀️, playing games 🎮, cooking 🍳, silly dancing 💃, cleaning and organizing. 📚
+- 😄 Some of my hobbies are swimming, playing games, cooking, silly dancing, cleaning and organizing. 🏊🎮🍳💃📚
 - 🔉 I speak Cantonese, English, conversational Mandarin, and a little Spanish, Japanese, & Korean.
 At one point, I tried learning Russian, German, and Portuguese before.
 Language is quite fascinating! 😯
 - ⚡ Fun facts: I have a twin brother named Jacky and I'm left-handed. ✌️ Please don't call me Jacky.
 - 📫 How to reach me: xujacque@gmail.com